Platform – Table of Contents

 • Rejection of all federal funds earmarked for the “war on terror”.

-• Immediate repeal of U.S. participation in NAFTA and CAFTA; rejection of the proposed FTAA; withdraw from the G-7 and G-8.
+• Immediate repeal of U.S. participation in NAFTA, DR-CAFTA and all bilateral free trade agreements; rejection of the proposed FTAA and Transantlantic Trade and Investment Partnership; withdraw from the G-7 and G-8.

 • Abolition of the World Trade Organization, World Bank and International Monetary Fund.